skytable/skytable/CONTRIBUTING.md

 # Contribution guidelines

-Firstly, thank you ❤️ for your interest in contributing to this project!
-This project is powered by the community and relies on hackers across the globe 🌐 to report bugs, send suggestions 💡 and contribute code to move this project forward ⏩.
+Firstly, thank you for your interest in contributing to this project!
+This project is powered by the community and relies on hackers across the globe to report bugs, send suggestions and contribute code to move this project forward.

 You can see a list of contributors **[here](./CONTRIBUTORS.md)**